barbua/FSA/README.md

 Otherwise, if you have cloned the repository using git clone https://github.com/barbua/FSA.git you can go right into the FSA folder.

-The folder hierarchy should look like this when you enter FSA
+The folder hierarchy should look like this when you enter FSA Folder
--FSA                            (folder)
     -bin                        (folder)
     -include                    (folder)
     -src                        (folder)